ctyeong/OpticalFlows_HsAnts/README.md

 # Contact

-If there is any questions about the dataset, please do not hesitate to shoot an email to tchoi4@asu.edu or bpyenson@asu.edu.
+If there is any questions about the dataset, please do not hesitate to shoot an email to tchoi@lincoln.ac.uk or bpyenson@asu.edu.
 Thanks!

 # References